Understanding Black Tartar Teeth: Causes, Effects, and Prevention

 Acidic foods and beverages like citrus fruits, coffee, and wine can erode enamel, making it easier for tartar to cling to teeth.

-Sticky foods, such as caramel and dried fruits, are also problematic because they can stay on teeth longer, promoting bacteria growth.
+Sticky foods, such as caramel and dried fruits, are also problematic because they can stay on teeth longer, promoting bacterial growth.

 Limiting these foods can help you keep your teeth clean and reduce the risk of black tartar.

-Even with the best oral hygiene practices, professional dental cleanings are necessary to remove hardened black tartar.
+Even with good daily care, professional dental cleanings are needed to remove hardened black tartar that sticks to the teeth.

-During a cleaning, a dentist or hygienist uses specialized tools to scrape away tartar that has calcified on your teeth and below the gum line.
+During the visit, a dentist or hygienist uses special tools to carefully clean areas above and below the gum line.

 There are several simple methods you can adopt at home to prevent the formation of black tartar.